barrettfdavis/online_actogram/README.md

 Forked from Barrett F. Davis excellent [online_actogram](https://github.com/barrettfdavis/online_actogram) script.

 ## Description
-Script to generate an 'online actogram' from google chrome or safari history files.
+Script to generate an 'online actogram' from web browser history files.

 The graphical presentation was inspired by this [UCSD tutorial](https://ccb.ucsd.edu/the-bioclock-studio/education-resources/basics/part2.html) and [this scientific paper](https://doi.org/10.1186/1741-7007-8-93).

-Currently set to import Safari's History.db file AND chrome's History file where applicable on MacOS and Windows.
+### Compatibility
+Currently configured to import history from ALL browsers available on the system, from the default user profiles for each:
+- Windows:
+  - Chrome ``History`` file
+  - Edge ``History`` file
+- MacOS:
+  - Chrome ``History`` file
+  - Safari ``History.db``

+Currently, this script may not function as intended if you use multiple profiles within one browser, or the browser's default installation profile has changed.

+## Usage
 History files are copied from their home directories to a temporary location in the working directory.
-The temporary copies are then deleted after the script has executed.
+These copies are then deleted after the script has executed.
+Only the ``last_visit_time`` is read.

-Plot can most simply be generated from the command line with:
+Plots are easily generated from the command line:

 ```python actogram.py```